ScanMountGoat/ultimate_tex/README.md

 ## Building
 With a newer version of the Rust toolchain installed, run `cargo build --release`.
 Don't forget the `--release` since debug builds in Rust will run slowly.
+The image_dds crate compiles C/C++ code for the encoders and decoders and requires C/C++ tooling installed. image_dds uses precompiled kernels for some image encoding operations, so not all platforms and architectures are supported.

-The image_dds crate compiles C/C++ code for the encoders and decoders and requires C/C++ tooling installed.
+The ultimate_tex_tauri application requires additional tools to build and run.
+See the [getting started guide](https://tauri.app/v1/guides/getting-started/prerequisites) for details.
+The guide also covers installing necessary packages on Linux.
+The frontend uses Javascript and requires installing a newer version of [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).
+Run `npm install` once from the `ultimate_tex_tauri` directory to install the necessary Javascript packages.
+The easiest way to run the app locally is to install the tauri CLI tools with `cargo install tauri-cli` and then run `cargo tauri dev` also from the `ultimate_tex_tauri` directory.

 ## Credits
 - [nutexb](https://github.com/jam1garner/nutexb)